cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 ## Prerequisites

-This README requires that you have installed the Cloudify 4.0 CLI on your workstation.
+This section requires that you have installed the Cloudify 4.0 CLI on your workstation.
 See (instructions)[http://docs.getcloudify.org/4.0.0/installation/installation-overview/].

 The following user stories are fully explained:

 * I want to use a pre-baked Cloudify 4.0 manager image.
-[See pre-baked image](#About the pre-baked image option).
+[See pre-baked image](#about the pre-baked image option).
-* I need to create the environment (networks, VMs) that I will install Cloudify on [See management environment installation](#Management environment installation).
+* I need to create the environment (networks, VMs) that I will install Cloudify on [See management environment installation](#management-environment) installation).
 * I have a VM on which I want to install Cloudify Manager.
 See [Bootstrap](#bootstrap).
 * I have Cloudify Manager 4.0 and I want to configure it.
 See [Manager Configuration](#manager-configuration)
 * I have a blueprint for a previous version of Cloudify and I want to use it with Cloudify Manager 4.0.
 See [Bootstrap](#using-a-pre-version-4-0-blueprint-with-cloudify-manager-4-0).